niqu1337/MyCity/Modules/CityModHook/README.txt

 In this module you can fully edit /CityModHook/hook/CityModHook.cmd File and add your own mods!

-CityModHook from 10 may NEVER get new update/hotfix
+CityModHook from 25.10.2021 NEVER get new update/hotfix